Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection

 \subsection{Single-electron control region}

+The single-electron CR is selected from a different data set based on isolated and non isolated single-electron triggers.
+The trigger efficiency for the single-electron CR is measured to be $\approx$90\% for events passing the selection for electrons with $\pt>40\GeV$, and becomes fully efficient for events with electron at $\pt>100\GeV$.
 The single-electron CR is enriched in $\Wevjets$ events and is defined using the trigger selection described above.
 Events in the single-electron CR are required to contain exactly one tightly identified and isolated electron with $\pt>40\GeV$~\cite{Khachatryan:2015hwa}, and no additional loosely identified electrons or muons with $\pt>10\GeV$.
 Finally, the contamination from QCD multijet events is suppressed by requiring $\ptmiss>50\GeV$ and having the $\mT$ of the electron-$\ptvecmiss$ system satisfy $\mT<160\GeV$.